Montana 2024 request for regulatory electric and natural gas rate review

 Our customers count on us to meet today's rapidly growing energy needs.
 As dangerous storms and wildfires become more frequent, we know customers look to us to ensure that a resilient energy grid is ready.

 We work to keep costs as low as possible while meeting our commitment to ensure that your lights and heat come on when you need them.
+Get the facts about NorthWestern's rate review in Montana.

 Investments that benefit our customers